pingel-org/axle/axle/doc/TutorialQuantum.md

 For instance, Power is Energy / Time.
 This isn't used for anything just yet, but it should be soon...

-There are obvious paths to take from this point, such as
+There are obvious paths to take from this point, such as:

-  #.
-Less run-time exception throwing.
+1. Less run-time exception throwing.
 More static type-safety.
-  #.
-Define Monoid for Quantity addition, multiplication
+1. Define Monoid for Quantity addition, multiplication
-  #.
-Sorting out difference between Quantity and Conversion
+1. Sorting out difference between Quantity and Conversion
-  #.
-Using Quantum.derivations to allow for reduction of Quantities produced by division. (eg Distance / Time = Speed)
+1. Using Quantum.derivations to allow for reduction of Quantities produced by division. (eg Distance / Time = Speed)

 Check back in the future.